programming-journal/programming-journal.github.io/copyright/index.markdown

 ## License

 We ask that you choose a license for your paper that gives arXiv and our journal the necessary rights to store, publish, and distribute it.
-The default license is [CC BY][https://creativecommons.org/licenses/by/4.0/], but we also accept variations, including [CC BY-NC][cc-by-nc].
+The default license is [CC BY][cc-by], but we also accept variations, including [CC BY-NC][cc-by-nc].

 ## Agreement